FlowFuse/website/src/blog/2022/04/flowforge-04-released.md

 authors: ["sam-machin"]
 ---

-This release of the FlowForge add a seemingly small but significant new feature.
+This release of the FlowForge adds a seemingly small, but significant new feature.

 <!--more-->